-The Prairie Research Institute benefits the people, economy, and environment of Illinois, delivering impact to every corner of the state.
-Our staff apply scientific knowledge and data in geology, ecology and biodiversity, archaeology, water, weather and climate, pollution prevention, hazardous waste management, and sustainable energy to:
+The Prairie Research Institute conducts transformative research that benefits the people, economy, and environment of Illinois, the nation, and the world.
+The Institute unites scientific expertise in geology, ecology and biodiversity, archaeology, water, weather and climate, pollution prevention, hazardous waste management, and sustainability to:

 - Develop sustainable energy solutions